Banks in Sweden

 Co-operative banks

-A co-operative bank is an economic association that has as its purpose to produce bank services for its members.
-To be able to use the bank services of a co-operative bank, the customer must become a member by paying a member share.
+A co-operative bank is an economic association that has as a purpose to produce bank services for its members.
+To be able to use the bank services of a co-operative bank, a customer must become a member by paying a member share.
 There are two small co-operative banks in Sweden.

 Number of banks in Sweden